 - Have you used the passive voice too much?

 - Have you used plenty of transition words (and, but, because, consequently, probably etc.)?

-But really don’t be afraid to ignore an individual red light (or even have a red light over all) if you feel that your text is already easy to read.
-If you find yourself getting the red light every time, though, it might be worth looking into this a bit more, or getting a friend to read it and see if you need to make some changes to your style.
+But really don’t be afraid to ignore an individual red light (or even have a red light overall) if you feel that your text is already easy to read for your intended audience.
+If you find yourself getting a lot of red lights every time, though, it might be worth looking into this a bit more, or getting a friend to read it and see if you need to make some changes to your style.